suomitek/suomitek-appboard/docs/user/private-app-repository.md

-# Using a Private Repository with Kubeapps
+# Using a Private Repository with Suomitek-appboard

-It is possible to use a private Helm repository to store your own Helm charts and deploy them using Kubeapps.
+It is possible to use a private Helm repository to store your own Helm charts and deploy them using Suomitek-appboard.
 In this guide we will show how you can do that with some of the solutions available right now:

 - [ChartMuseum](#chartmuseum)
 - [Harbor](#harbor)
 - [Artifactory](#artifactory) (Pro)

-But first, a note about Kubeapps AppRepository resources:
+But first, a note about Suomitek-appboard AppRepository resources:

 ## Per Namespace App Repositories

-Previously, once an App Repository was created in Kubeapps, the charts indexed by that repository were then available cluster-wide to all Kubeapps users.
-This was changed in Kubeapps 1.10 to allow creating App Repositories that are available only in specific namespaces, which is more inline with the Kubernetes RBAC model where an account can have roles in specific namespaces.
-This change also enables Kubeapps to support deploying charts with images from private docker registries (more below).
+Previously, once an App Repository was created in Suomitek-appboard, the charts indexed by that repository were then available cluster-wide to all Suomitek-appboard users.
+This was changed in Suomitek-appboard 1.10 to allow creating App Repositories that are available only in specific namespaces, which is more inline with the Kubernetes RBAC model where an account can have roles in specific namespaces.
+This change also enables Suomitek-appboard to support deploying charts with images from private docker registries (more below).

-A Kubeapps AppRepository can be created by anyone with the required RBAC for that namespace.
+A Suomitek-appboard AppRepository can be created by anyone with the required RBAC for that namespace.
 If you have cluster-wide RBAC for creating AppRepositories, you can still create an App Repository whose charts will be available to users in all namespaces by selecting "All Namespaces" when creating the repository.

 To give a specific user `USERNAME` the ability to create App Repositories in a specific namespace named `custom-namespace`, grant them both read and write RBAC for AppRepositories in that namespace: